 Read The Plague, part I (pages 1-64).
 The following

-would make great pop quiz questions for me to ask you:
+will be excellent quiz questions for me to ask you at the

-This is also a good day for me to accept first drafts of your
+This is also a good day for me to begin accepting first drafts of

 - What is Oran like?
 Where is it?
 On what sea or ocean?